 “I gained another friend, Steve Kofmehl, who lived just three houses away from Dennis.
 His dad was the key guy who put the whole golf course construction deal together, Charles Kofmehl… So my friend Steve and I would wander over there and walk the [course] site when it was under construction.
 We were there often and began to volunteer, helping to build the course when we had time.
 When the course opened for play, we continued to hang around with the new greenkeeper there, a guy named Tim Hupke.”

 “So the summer after my sophomore year, Tim decides to go off and get married.
 Because Steve and I were hanging out there all the time, and because his father was involved in building the club, they came to us and said, Would you boys like to take care of this place for 2 weeks while Tim is on his honeymoon?
 You can work as many hours as you want — and we’ll pay you.
-Well, we went crazy down there, working sun-up to sundown and they paid us a gold mine.
+Well, we went crazy down there, working sun-up to sundown and they paid us what we considered a king’s ransome.

 “That winter, at school, Steve comes running down the hall: Dean Vollmer wanted to talk to us.
 He was chairman of the green committee.
 He and his brother Don owned the Chevy dealership in town.
 So we go down to the dealership after school and Dean says, Boys, I want you to know that the golf course was in so much better shape the 2 weeks you worked there.
 We want you guys to take care of the golf course this coming season.
 You want the job as a twosome?
 You can work all you want, we’ll pay you… and you can play the course all you want.